Eurovision Song Contest 2017: Russian withdrawal

 Channel One Russia (C1R) announced on 12 March 2017 that it would participate at the contest with "Flame Is Burning", performed by Julia Samoylova.
 However, Samoylova was issued a three-year travel ban on entering Ukraine by the Security Service of Ukraine (SBU) on 22 March, by virtue of illegally travelling directly from Russia to Crimea, a region that was annexed by Russia in 2014, in 2015 to give a performance.
 Entry to Crimea by non-Ukrainian citizens via Russia is illegal under Ukrainian law; however, Samoylova confirmed that she performed in Crimea in 2015.

 The EBU responded by stating its commitment to ensuring that all participating countries would be able to perform in Kyiv, while expressing its disappointment at the lack of compromise from C1R and UA:PBC.
 C1R was offered the opportunity to allow Samoylova to perform via satellite from a venue of its choice, but such a compromise was rejected by both C1R and the Ukrainian government.

 The director-general of the EBU, Ingrid Deltenre, condemned Ukraine's actions, describing them as "abusing the contest for political reasons" and "absolutely unacceptable".
 C1R announced its withdrawal from the contest on 13 April, stating that they also might not broadcast the contest.
 C1R had not organised accommodation before the artist announcement, as is typically the case, and refused to attend the meeting of heads of delegation.
 By announcing its artist just before the deadline for entry submission to the contest and not booking a hotel, it was speculated that C1R had not intended to compete in Kyiv due to audiences booing Russian artists in previous contests.

 As part of the Russian Victory Day celebrations on 9 May, Samoylova gave another performance in Crimea, including "Flame Is Burning", the song which was intended to represent Russia in the contest.

+Because the official album of the contest had been produced before the withdrawal, the planned Russian entry, "Flame Is Burning", remained on both digital and physical copies of the album.